The Gravitational-Wave Power Gap in Core-Collapse Supernovae: Insights from 60 Axisymmetric Simulations: Gravitational Waves

 where $|Z(f,t)|$ gives the instantaneous spectral amplitude.
 We then determine the time-dependent peak frequency $f_c(t)$ of the signal by locating, for each STFT, the frequency at which $|Z(f,t)|$ is largest.
 In this way, $f_c$ tracks the dominant emission track.
 After obtaining the peak-frequency as a function of time, we can construct two masks that enable us to determine the energy contained in the two emission components:

 where the width parameter $\beta$ controls how sharply the ridge is isolated.
 In the following, we will use $\beta = 100\,\mathrm{Hz}$.
-The first mask $w_{\mathrm{ridge}}(f,t)$ selects the coherent power along the dominant emission track, while $w_{\mathrm{haze}}(f,t)$ captures the remaining background signal.
-These masks are subsequently applied to the power spectral density $|Z(f,t)|^2$ to compute the ridge, haze, and total energy contributions:
+The first mask $w_{\mathrm{ridge}}(f,t)$ selects the coherent power along the dominant emission track, while $w_{\mathrm{haze}}(f,t)$ captures the remaining background signal. {We note that any coherent emission that does not coincide with the ridge, such as emission caused by weaker PNS modes or the SASI, is by construction included in the haze.
+The haze is best understood as anything but the the main ridge.} These masks are subsequently applied to the power spectral density $|Z(f,t)|^2$ to compute the ridge, haze, and total energy contributions:

 Note that the extra factor of $f^2$ comes from the fact that $E \sim \int \big((\partial_t h_+)^2 +(\partial_t h_\times)^2 \big) \mathrm{d}t$.
 Integrating Eqs.~\ref{eq:energiesr}, \ref{eq:energiesh}, and \ref{eq:energiest} over time gives the total emitted energy for each component and the total energy.
 Fig.~\ref{fig:maskedspectrogram} shows the masking procedure for model \texttt{s15\_DD2}.
 We show only one representative example, since the procedure gives comparable results across all models except \texttt{z85\_SFHx}.
 In the case of \texttt{z85\_SFHx}, the narrow emission ridge cannot be clearly identified between 0.1 and 0.25 s post bounce.
 The reason is the presence of strong broadband emission during this period, which makes it difficult to isolate the ridge, as seen in the bottom-right panel of Fig.~\ref{fig:signals}.
 Difficulties in distinguishing the ridge from the haze with our automatic algorithm occur in a few other models as well, but the issue is most severe for model \texttt{z85\_SFHx}.